The 2023 Atlantic hurricane season is now underway. Here’s what to know.

 In August 1992, powerful Hurricane Andrew struck south of Miami, crossing Florida and making a second landfall in Louisiana.
 For years, it was the costliest and most damaging hurricane to ever hit the U.S. coastline, resulting in around 65 reported deaths and causing more than $27.3 billion in damages at the time.
 The Category 5 storm destroyed more than 65,000 houses.

-Hurricane Katrina, which struck the New Orleans area as a Category 5 storm in August 2005, still ranks as one of the most devastating hurricanes to hit the United States.
-Katrina caused more than 1,200 deaths and produced catastrophic damage along the Gulf Coast.
+Hurricane Katrina, which struck Louisiana as a Category 3 storm in August 2005, still ranks as one of the most devastating hurricanes to hit the United States.
+Katrina caused about 1,400 deaths and produced catastrophic damage along the Gulf Coast.

 Hurricane Harvey struck Louisiana before slamming into Houston as a Category 4 storm in 2017, causing severe flooding.
 Harvey killed more than 80 people, including 50 in the Houston area.